yashmadan123/mslearn-openai/Instructions/Labs/hol-integrate-openai-with-app-lab2.md

 1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.

-2. Open the configuration file for your language
+1. Open the configuration file for your language

     - C#: `appsettings.json`
     - Python: `.env`

-3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
-Then save the file by right-clicking on the file from the left pane and hit **Save**
+1. Update the configuration values to include:

+    - The  **endpoint** and a **key** from the Azure OpenAI resource you created (Which you copied in the previous task alternatively it is available on the **Keys and Endpoint** page for your Azure OpenAI resource in the Azure portal)

+    - The **deployment name** you specified for your model deployment (available in the **Deployments** page in Azure OpenAI Studio that is **text-turbo**).

+    - Press **Ctrl + S** on your keyboard to save the file.

-4. Navigate to the folder for your preferred language and install the necessary packages
+1. Navigate to the folder for your preferred language and install the necessary packages

     **C#** :